-Win Air bathroom fans are made in China by Foshan ShundeShunchang Electric Appliances Industry Co., Ltd. They are some of China’s best fans, with most of the products Energy Certified and even HVI Certified and UL Listed.
+Win Air quiet bathroom fans are made in China by Foshan ShundeShunchang Electric Appliances Industry Co., Ltd. They are some of China’s best exhaust fans, with most most exhaust fans Energy Certified and even HVI Certified and UL Listed.

 The BPT14-13A is HVI 2100 Certified, Energy Star Certified, and UL Listed for tub/shower enclosures when protected by a GFCI outlet.

 - Impressively quiet at <0.3 sones